stackforge/fuel-docs/pages/planning-guide/4200-net-topology.rst

   but GRE encapsulation decreases the speed of communication between the VMs and increases the CPU utilization on the Compute and Controller nodes.

+  Neutron GRE supports multiple cluster networks (MCNs) in Mirantis OpenStack 6.0 and later.
+  See :ref:`mcn-ops` for instructions;
+  :ref:`mcn-arch` explains how this feature is implemented.

 * The **Neutron with VMware NSX** topology utilizes the VMware NSX network hypervisor as a backend for Neutron.
   As with GRE segmentation,